codeunion/fundamentals-of-web-development/syllabus.md

 Students will dive into basic database-backed web applications using Sinatra.
 This sprint will emphasize wireframes, static mockups, and data modeling.

 The high-level goal is to get students comfortable with what it means to write, deploy, and debug a web application.
+We want students asking questions like:

+- How do computers communicate with each other?
+- How will a user interact with this software?
+- When does this code need to run?
+- What is the shape of the data I am working with?
+- Where will I store the data to be managed?
+- How can I inspect the state of this program?

 ### Topics Covered

 - Deploying web applications
+- Web application frameworks
 - Wireframing, interface design, and static mockups in HTML/CSS
 - The HTTP request/response cycle
 - Relational databases and persistence